scalawithcats/scala-with-cats/src/pages/applicatives/builder.md

 `map` applies the parameters to the function, allowing us to combine them in any way we choose.

-For example, we can add several nubmers together:
+For example, we can add several numbers together:

 ```scala
 (